 This roasted pumpkin dhal is comfort food at its best.
-Red lentils cooked in coconut milk and warming spices, combined with sweet roasted pumpkin (or butternut squash) and baby spinach, this is one meal I am especially enjoying eating at the moment.
+Red lentils cooked in coconut milk and warming spices, combined with sweet roasted pumpkin and baby spinach, this is one meal I am especially enjoying eating at the moment.

-I’ve made this dish both with pumpkin and butternut squash and it’s delicious whichever you use.
-Roasting in the oven brings out the slightly sweet flavours in the pumpkin/squash and will add so much more depth to the dish.
+Roasting pumpkin or squash in the oven brings out the slightly sweet flavours and will add so much more depth to the dish.

 This dish is gluten free, dairy free and vegan, so it’s a great one to add to your curry night menu if you are catering for different dietrary requirements.
 Most curries are naturally gluten free, but many contain yoghurt so aren’t ideal for our dairy intolerant or vegan friends.